shivsatyam1729/shivsatyam1729.github.io/_posts/2026-03-16-my-explanation-to-pearsons-coefficient-p-value-and-chi-squared-test.md

 I mean if a basic technique like cosine similarity is used for RAGs or extraction of tokens from multilingual embedding spaces why not statistics.

-Also, pretty irrelevant but could be useful for intuition.
+Also, the below derivation is pretty irrelevant but could be useful for intuition.

 Start with the definition of covariance: